angela6gr/First-Milestone-Project/README.md

 In the future I would like to link the form to send an email to my company's email address.

 ## UX

-The website aims to capture the attention of potential clients, by focusing more on the images rather than the text, as the field of event decoration itself creates emotion-provoking designs and visualisation.
+The website aims to capture the attention of potential clients, by focusing more on the images rather than the text.
+I made the decision to use large photos as background in all the pages, in order to both create a common element throughout the website and, most importantly, to enhance the user's visual experience by focusing on the images to provide the first impession.
+As the subject of the website is about event decoration, a field that itself creates emotion-provoking designs and visualisation, the large photos, especially of the bride and groom in the Welcome page, allow for a more immersive experience and a better connecton to the user.

 Adobe XD was used for the wireframe of the website.
 You can view it here: [Mockup](https://xd.adobe.com/view/bf6598a4-f4f3-445b-5cd0-cc320a72cd5c-c954/)